Cangjians/pycangjie/docs/errors.md

 ## Exceptions

-pycangjie defines a set of exceptions mapping to the error codes returned by the libcangjie2 functions.
+pycangjie defines a set of exceptions mapping to the error codes returned by the libcangjie functions.

 Functions which are supposed to get you a list of characters will raise `CangjieNoCharsError` when no characters correspond to your query.

-If the libcangjie2 database could not be opened for some reason, then `CangjieDBOpenError` is raised.
+If the libcangjie database could not be opened for some reason, then `CangjieDBOpenError` is raised.

 If an error happens when querying the database, the method will raise